return to Natural Dog Health Remedies

 Baker's Chocolate 0.1 oz 1 oz 2 oz

-Signs and symptoms of chocolate poisoning in dogs are most commonly seen within 12 hours or less after ingestion of chocolate.
+Signs and symptoms of chocolate poisoning in dogs are most commonly seen within hours after the dog ate chocolate.

 Early signs of poisoning include: